MontiCore/feature-diagram/README.md

   `open` is chosen by default if no argument is specified.
 The differences between the open- and closed-world semantics are described [in this paper][SemDiffPaper] in detail.

-For example, `java -jar FACT.jar Car.fd -isValid Basic.fc` checks whether a configuration "Basic" is a valid configuration of the FD "Car".
+For example, `java -jar MCFACT.jar Car.fd -isValid Basic.fc` checks whether a configuration "Basic" is a valid configuration of the FD "Car".
 The result, in this case `true` or `false`, is printed to the console.
 Currently, `semdiff` is the only option that expects two FDs as inputs.
-For example, `java -jar FACT.jar Car1.fd Car2.fd -semdiff open` computes and outputs a diff witness contained in the open-world semantic difference from `Car1.fd` to `Car2.fd` if at least one exists.
+For example, `java -jar MCFACT.jar Car1.fd Car2.fd -semdiff open` computes and outputs a diff witness contained in the open-world semantic difference from `Car1.fd` to `Car2.fd` if at least one exists.
 Otherwise, the tool outputs that `Car1.fd` is a refinement of `Car2.fd`.